 Do note that in order to do this exercise to have the best effects on your voice, you have to stay hydrated.
 If you are running and singing while you are being dehydrated then this will cause you a lot more harm than good.
 Don’t use cold water, as this will constrict your vocal cords and it will alter your singing voice.
 If you find yourself getting worse at singing even with plenty of practice then check out my recent article Why am I getting worse at singing? ( Top 11 Reasons ).

 The lungs are the most important organs for singing, a lot of people will tell you that everything is in the technique, which for the most part is true but if you do not have the needed lung capacity to hold the notes then your singing technique doesn’t even matter.
 While you are running and singing your lungs will expand and contract while you are inhaling and exhaling.
 This is not your ordinary or resting breathing.

 As the body needs a lot of oxygen for this exercise it will allow the lungs to expand as much as possible.
 The bigger your lung capacity is the better you will sing and you will have no problem holding a note for as long as it takes.
 While you are running your body will figure out the pace at which it needs to breathe, don’t force it, let your body do its magic.
 After a couple of weeks, you will notice that this will do wonders for your singing.

-There are a lot of very talented singers who never get notices because they simply lack stamina.
-Stamina is extremely important for singing, without it your talent doesn’t really matter.
-A good singer has both an excellent voice quality and enough stamina to be able to sing the song without much of an effort.
+There are a lot of very talented singers who never get noticed because they simply lack stamina.
+Stamina is extremely important for singing, without it, your talent doesn’t really matter.
+A good singer has both excellent voice quality and enough stamina to be able to sing the song without much effort.
 If you have ever felt tired after you have sung a couple of songs then this is a telltale sign that you don’t have enough stamina.